Atlantic Starr: History

 The band continued to score hits on both the R&B and Pop charts into the early 1990s.
 1991 saw the introduction of yet another new female lead singer, when Martin was replaced by Miss Black America 1986, Rachel Oliver, for the album, Love Crazy.
 This album featured the band's biggest hit of the 1990s, with "Masterpiece" reaching No. 3 on both the pop and R&B charts in early 1992.
 The group toured to Japan in 1992 with yet another female vocalist at the helm, Crystal Blake, a studio vocalist for Stevie Wonder who had also sung the female lead parts on the minor hit title track for Eddie Murphy's How Could It Be album and Young MC's "Bust a Move."

 Following the release of Love Crazy, Atlantic Starr's relationship with Warner Bros.
 Records dissolved, and in 1994, the band recorded one album for Arista: Time.
 That album was a commercial disappointment and the single "I'll Remember You" only made it to the fifties on Billboard's R&B and pop singles charts.
 Time (which was David Lewis' last album with the band) found a fifth female singer, Aisha Tanner, replacing Oliver.
-And when 1999's Legacy was distributed by the small, independent Street Solid label, Atlantic Starr unveiled yet another lineup—one that consisted of two Lewis Brothers (Wayne and Jonathan) as well as Oliver (who had returned and replaced Tanner) and a new male singer named DeWayne Woods.
-Although Legacy received little attention, Atlantic Starr still continues to perform today and released their 14th album, Metamorphosis in 2017, featuring L'john Epps and Melessa Pierce.
+And when 1998's and 1999's All Because of You and Legacy were distributed by SoundAsia EX, and the small independent Street Solid label respectively, Atlantic Starr unveiled yet another lineup—one that consisted of two Lewis Brothers (Wayne and Jonathan) as well as Oliver (who had returned and replaced Tanner) and a new male singer named DeWayne Woods.
+Although Legacy received little attention, Atlantic Starr still continues to perform today and released their 13th album, Metamorphosis in 2017, featuring L'john Epps and Melessa Pierce.

 Original members

-After leaving Atlantic Starr, original drummer and founding bandmember Porter Carroll, Jr. released a self-titled solo album (Porter Carroll II) in 1986.
+After leaving Atlantic Starr, original drummer and founding bandmember Porter Carroll Jr. released a self-titled solo album (Porter Carroll II) in 1986.
 This album featured contributions from several prominent musicians, including Marcus Miller, David Sanborn, and former Starr bandmate Sharon Bryant.
 He has continued to do session work since that time, and is currently playing percussion in Daryl Hall's live band.

 Following her exit from Atlantic Starr, singer Bryant embarked on a solo career and released an album in 1989, scoring several big hits on the R&B charts, as well as a minor Pop hit from the project.

 Original saxophonist Damon Rentie went on to a solo career of his own, releasing his first solo album, Designated Hitter in 1985.
 His second and third solo albums followed in each successive year (1986 and 1987, respectively).
 He had also previously done session work with DeBarge.

 Original trumpeter William Sudderth continues to follow an active schedule in the music business, performing in many diverse settings and having become one of the most sought-after horn players in the industry.

+Founding member Wayne Lewis died on June 5, 2025, at the age of 68.